Problem Package Format

 The LaTeX class shall provide the convenience environments Input, Output, and Interaction for delineating sections of the problem statement.
 It shall also provide the following commands:

-• \problemname, which must be the first line of the problem statement and places the name value matching the problem statement's language from problem.yaml into the problem statement header.
+• \problemname{name}, which should typically be the first line of the problem statement and places the problem name into the problem statement header.
+The argument name is optional.
+If it is missing, the name value from problem.yaml matching the problem statement's language is used.
+If it is present, it is used instead, and must be a LaTeX-formatted version of the name value from problem.yaml matching the problem statement's language.
 In some cases, the problem name might contain math formulas or other text that should be typeset specially.
 In this case, the \problemname{name} command should be used instead and overrides the name in the header with name, a LaTeX-formatted version of the problem name.

 • \illustration{width}{filename}{caption}, a convenience command for adding a figure to the problem statement. width is a floating-point argument specifying the width of the figure as a fraction of the total width of the problem statement; filename is the image to display, and caption, the text to include below the figure.
 The illustration should be flushed right with text flowing around it (as in a wrapfigure).